derekhuggens/School_District_Analysis/README.md

 ##
 Overview
 ###
 The purpose of the school district analysis was to help Maria aggregate and report performance trends and patterns of multiple schools to then help guide strategic decisions.
+The project continued when Thomas High School (THS) 9th Grade score values needed to be removed for an academic dishonesty investigation.

 ##
 Results